About the course

 Your attainment will be monitored regularly via:

-- successful completion of and examination on a 3,000-word transfer report by the fourth term
+- completion of a 5,000-word transfer report and viva, before the end of the fourth term

-- successful confirmation of your status within the eighth term, ie confirming ability to submit your thesis by the twelfth term.
+- confirmation of your status before the end of the eighth term, ie confirming ability to submit your thesis by the twelfth term.

 Stages 2 and 3 will be assessed by independent senior academics to ensure you are on track with your research and that you are receiving adequate guidance.